Back and neck pain, is your holiday to blame?

 At Life Chiropractic massage therapy plays a vital role in our holistic approach to the wellbeing of our patients.
 It contributes to improved posture, and eases the effects of stress, tension and anxiety felt within the body.
 Because of this it is the perfect partner for hands on chiropractic adjustment, and aids the bodies healing process.
 Each massage is tailored to your needs, whether indulgent relaxation, or a massaged targeting specific physical ailments and issues.

-Learn more, and hear from experienced Life Chiropractic massage therapist Gemma in this short video.
+Learn more, and hear from experienced Life Chiropractic massage therapist Charlotte in this short video.

 Make chiropractic massage therapy part of your healthy lifestyle.